astrolicious/astro-theme-provider/.changeset/blue-seals-rush.md

 All collection schemas defined inside `package/src/content/config.ts` are injected into a user's project.

-All collection directories inside `package/src/content/` will be seeded (copied) to a user's project if the collection directory does not exist
+All collection directories inside `package/src/content/` will be copied to a user's project if the collection directory does not exist